fluidos-project/node/docs/usage/usage.md

     pods: "10"
 ```

+#### Service Configuration

+Service configuration is the configuration that you can set for a Peering Candidate that has a Service flavor.
+The configuration of the Service leads to configuration of the service that will be provided.
+The fields that you have set are:

+- `hostingPolicy`: that specifies the Hosting Policy chosen for the Service.
+The set of possibile values are previously defined by the Flavor chosen to be reserved and configured, but they generally are:
+  - `Provider`: for a Service that will be hosted by the Provider.
+  - `Consumer`: for a Service that will be hosted by the Consumer.
+  - `Shared`: for a Service that will be hosted by both the Provider and the Consumer, effective scheduling will be in charge of the scheduler of the provider cluster.

 ## Purchase

 When you want to permanently buy a Peering Candidate, you need to edit its related `Reservation` CR and set the `purchase` field to `true`.

 Doing so, the FLUIDOS Node will proceed with the purchase of the Peering Candidate and you will have a contract in your cluster.
 Information about the contract can be found inside the Status of the `Reservation` CR.

-## Peering
+## Allocation

-After the purchase of the Peering Candidate, the FLUIDOS Node can establish the peering between the consumer and provider.
+After the purchase of the Peering Candidate, the FLUIDOS Node can establish the peering between the consumer and provider and allocate the negotiated resources.
 You need to create an `Allocation` CR.

 You can find an example here: [allocation.yaml](../../deployments/node/samples/allocation.yaml)